-- There will be sightseeing on foot for both short and extended periods of time. - On the Great Wall of China in Beijing some of the walking will be at an incline. - On the Yangtze River Cruise and on the Li River in Guilin you will be required to get on and off the boats without assistance. - You will be at a higher altitude in Jade Dragon Snow Mountain
+- · There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Li River in Guilin and on the Yangtze River Cruise, as well as on any shore excursions, you will be required to get on and off the boats without assistance - You will be reaching high altitude at a maximum of 4,000m in Lhasa, Tibet

-This tour has been carefully designed to minimise the effects of Altitude Sickness whilst in Lijiang.
+This tour has been carefully designed to minimise the effects of Altitude Sickness whilst in the Yunnan province and Lhasa.
 Please be prepared for mild symptoms of Altitude Mountain Sickness (AMS) which include dizziness, fatigue, nausea, loss of appetite, breathlessness, headache and disturbed sleep.
 These usually develop over the first 36 hours at altitude and not immediately on arrival.
 AMS symptoms are experienced by people of varying ages and levels of fitness, and usually the symptoms will subside after a day or so.
 If symptoms worsen, you should seek medical advice and descend in altitude immediately.
 The following precautions may help to prevent or lessen the effects of AMS:

-- Since fluid loss usually accompanies the acclimatisation process, drink plenty of fluids (3 4 litres daily at least) and eat carbohydrate food to keep the body properly hydrated - Do not over exert and only partake in light activity immediate after your arrival - Don't smoke, drink alcohol or take other depressants such as tranquilisers and sleeping pills, as these depress the respiratory drive and reduce oxygen intake. - Assume any sickness at high altitude is AMS until proven otherwise - Never ascend to higher altitudes while showing symptoms of AMS - You must report any symptoms of AMS immediately to your National Guide Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+- Since fluid loss usually accompanies the acclimatisation process, drink plenty of fluids (3 4 litres daily at least) and eat carbohydrate food to keep the body properly hydrated. - Do not over exert and only partake in light activity immediate after your arrival. - Don't smoke, drink alcohol, or take other depressants such as tranquilisers and sleeping pills, as these depress the respiratory drive and reduce oxygen intake. - Assume any sickness at high altitude is AMS until proven otherwise. - Never ascend to higher altitudes while showing symptoms of AMS - You must report any symptoms of AMS immediately to your National Guide